fndvit/covid-vaccination-tracker/README.md

 - [x] Export data in multiple reusable formats
 - [ ] Download `.ods` files to repo in case they take them offline
 - [ ] Combine it with population data by age groups
-- [ ] Add Github Action to generate data daily
+- [x] Add Github Action to generate data daily
-- [ ] Calculate expected dates based on the current progress of the rollout (methodology and implementation)
+- [x] Calculate expected dates based on the current progress of the rollout (implemented in the app)
+- [ ] Add expected dates to data output instead of calculating in the browser
+- [ ] Separate latest data and historical data into two files —or maybe two objects in the same `JSON`

 *(We'll add a more detailed 'to do' later ...)*